DataBiosphere/data-portal/content/guides/userguides/terra-export.md

 Exporting search results from the HCA Data Explorer to Terra
 ============================================================

-In this tutorial, you'll learn how to send search results from the HCA Data Explorer to Terra and how to run a basic workflow with that data.
+In this tutorial, you will learn how to send search results from the HCA Data Explorer to Terra and how to run a basic workflow with that data.

 This tutorial assumes some familiarity with the aforementioned tools.
-If not, see the [Overview of Terra](#overview-of-terra) section below.
+If you are not familiar with Terra, see the [Overview of Terra](#overview-of-terra) section below.

 You should also be acquainted with the content in this tutorial: